Simone Rocha: Career

-Following her success from her graduate collection in London Fashion Week in 2010, Rocha has been able to establish a distinctive presence in the fashion industry with her innovative designs.
-Rocha had an outlet within the Dover Street Market store, which was located on Dover Street, and continues to have one within their new store in Haymarket.
-In the early days, her lines were also stocked by Paris-based boutique Colette.
-In August 2015, she opened her first standalone store on London's Mount Street, alongside Marc Jacobs, Roksanda and Céline Since then, Rocha has four stores in locations such as New York, London and Taiwan.
-More recently, Rocha has opened independent stores of her own in both London and New York.
-In 2017, in her native Ireland, her only stockist is Havana in Dublin.
-Now she is stocked in multiple boutiques across Ireland, such as Samui Cork.
-In 2023, she designed the met gala look for Billie Eilish, honouring the late designer, Karl Lagerfeld.
+Following London Fashion Week in 2010, Rocha had a pop-up within the Dover Street Market store, which was located on Dover Street, and continues to have one within their new store in Haymarket.
+Her lines were also stocked by Paris-based boutique Colette.
+In August 2015, she opened her first standalone boutique on London's Mount Street.
+Since then, Rocha has opened stores in New York, London and Taiwan.

+Rocha has held a fashion show every fall and spring since 2012.
+In 2018, Rocha collaborated with Moncler, an Italian luxury fashion company, as part of their Genius Collection series.
+In March 2021, Rocha collaborated with H&M. In 2023, she designed the Met Gala look for Billie Eilish.
+In January 2024, Rocha was invited as a guest designer to present Haute Couture collection for Jean Paul Gaultier.